PauloGomesNatixis/python-trainning/python/exam.md

 a) Serializers, Views and Templates
-b) Serializers, Forms and Views
-c) Models, Serializers and Views
+b) Serializers, Forms and Views c)-  Models, Serializers and Views
 d) Models, Serializers and Forms

 ---